 Section C406.5 of the International Energy Conservation Code is not adopted and the following is substituted:

 On-site renewable energy (IECC C406.5).
-In addition to the renewable energy required by IECC C412 and to renewable energy used to comply with any other requirement of this code, a whole building, building addition, building area, occupancy type or tenant space shall be provided with on-site renewable energy systems with a rated peak renewable energy generating capacity of no less than 0.25 watts (or 0.85 Btu/h) per square foot of conditioned floor area based on the total conditioned floor area of the whole building, building addition or tenant space.
-The on-site renewable energy provided to comply with this option shall be separate from on-site renewables provided to comply with IECC C406.8 or used to qualify for any exception in this code.
+In addition to the renewable energy required by IECC C412 and to renewable energy used to comply with any other requirement of this code, a whole building, building addition, building area or tenant space shall be provided with on-site renewable energy systems with a rated peak renewable energy generating capacity of no less than 0.25 watts (or 0.85 Btu/h) per square foot of conditioned floor area based on the total conditioned floor area of the whole building, building addition, building area or tenant space.
+The on-site renewable energy provided to comply with this option shall be separate from on-site renewable energy provided to comply with IECC C406.8 or other requirements of this code, or used to qualify for any exception in this code.

 NEW SECTION.
-SECTION 105.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+SECTION 109.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows: